isaiah658/zoonami/README.md

 Version 0.1.0

+## Warning
+This mod is incomplete, has bugs, and can cause server crashes.
+Only use it for testing and experimenting.

 ## Description
 This mod adds monsters that you can collect, train, and use in battles.
 The battles use a formspec interface that looks and feels similar to a true 2D RPG.
 It takes advantage of the latest additions in Minetest 5.4.0 to control font sizes, styling, and animated images in the battle formspec.

+New players that join the world will be given a few monsters for testing purposes.
+At some point, a proper way for choosing a starter monster will be made.
+Monsters can be found roaming the world or spawned in via creative mode spawn eggs.
+Right clicking on a monster will initate a battle.
+If you need to immediately exit a battle, you can press ESC or whatever key you would normally use to exit a formspec.

 ## Requirements
 This mod requires Minetest 5.4.0 or later.
 It also requires fsc and mobs redo mods.
 The sfinv mod is currently optional, but it may become required in the future.

 ## Main Goals
 - [ ] Ensure all formspecs are secure and cannot be used to crash a server